 Doug and Maureen lent me some backpacking gear (a good hat, a backpack, a sleeping bag, etc.), gave me some pointers on what to bring along and on the morning of July 4th Mark, a friend of Doug’s, drove the two of us up to Isola 2000.
 It’s an almost two hour drive from Vence so we left early, at 06h00, hoping to get on the trail by 08h00.

-Over the next two weeks I’ll write detailed accounts of each of the eight days and hikes.
+Over the next few weeks I’ll write detailed accounts of each of the eight days and hikes.
 Follow along with me to get all the inside scoop on what we saw, what we did, where we went and how we fared.
 Lots of gorgeous photos as well.
 Due to weight and bulkiness I didn’t take my Nikon camera with me but my iPhone takes remarkably good photos.

 [click on any image to enter the gallery – more info after the photo gallery]